 If you’re recovering from a large disaster, it’s likely many of its victims are already raising funds for their recovery on GoFundMe’s crowdfunding platform.
 Beyond raising money, the beauty of crowdfunding is that it gives your friends and family a place to offer you words of encouragement and support.

 If you run a similar fundraiser, use the name of the disaster in the title of your fundraiser.
 It will help people find and support you.

 For a more in-depth guide to getting your disaster assistance fundraiser up and running, see Six Steps for Running a Successful Disaster Relief Fund.

 4. Reach out for help from nonprofits

 Skip the loans and reach out to nonprofits, faith-based organizations, and foundations who also provide material and financial assistance for disasters.

 FEMA’s Disaster Assistance Improvement Program gives disaster survivors information, services, and a way to apply for disaster recovery assistance.
 The humanitarian travel site Raptim has a useful page showing international disaster relief organizations, including the following:

 - American Red Cross: Responding to an emergency every eight minutes, the American Red Cross assists with everything from small house fires to multistate natural disasters.

 - Convoy of Hope: Based in Springfield, Missouri, Convoy of Hope is a faith-based nonprofit organization focused on disaster relief and hunger relief.

 - Direct Relief: This humanitarian aid organization operates in all 50 states and in more than 80 countries, helping people affected by poverty and disaster.

 - Heart to Heart International: Focused on delivering healthcare and wellness, Heart to Heart operates in more than 60 countries, including the US.
-If you need healthcare services in a disaster recovery area, it may have mobile health clinics near you.
+If you need healthcare services in a disaster area, it may have mobile health clinics near you.